mattmakai/fullstackpython.com/content/pages/05-deployment/17-web-servers.markdown

 * [Caddy](/caddy.html) is a newcomer to the web server scene and is focused on serving the HTTP/2 protocol with HTTPS.

+* [rwasa](https://2ton.com.au/rwasa/) is a newer web server written in Assembly with no external dependencies that tuned to be faster than Nginx.
+  The benchmarks are worth taking a look at to see if this server could fit your needs if you need the fastest performance trading off for as of yet untested web server.

 ## Client requests
 A client that sends a request to a web server is usually a browser such